frobertpixto/hand-drawn-shapes-dataset/README.md

 ### Vertices
 Quick Geometry refresher:
 - Vertices in shapes are the points where two or more line segments or edges meet (like a corner for a rectangle).
 - Vertices of an ellipse are the 4 corner points at which the ellipse takes the maximum turn.
+Technically, an ellipse will have 2 vertices and 2 covertices.
+We will call them all vertices here.
 - The singular of vertices is vertex.

 Coordinates of vertices are interesting as they are much more precise than just a surrounding box used in object detection.